March 15, 2019

 Plus, the average allergy-sufferer will go through six sleepless nights and spend four nights sleeping in the spare room during allergy season, the survey finds.

-But an allergy expert advises people to investigate good allergy treatment option, Everyday Health reports:
+But an allergy expert advises people to investigate good treatment options, Everyday Health reports:

-“What you don't want to do is let allergies run your life," says Anju Peters, MD, an allergy specialist at Northwestern Memorial Hospital in Chicago.
+“What you don't want to do is let allergies run your life," says Anju Peters, MD, an allergy specialist in the division of allergy and immunology at Northwestern Memorial Hospital in Chicago.
 "I would never tell a patient with allergies to stay home from work unless they had an asthma exacerbation," she adds.
-Instead, she says to investigate good allergy treatment options.

 "If you have mild symptoms, try over-the-counter antihistamines, but stay away from the sedating ones," Dr. Peters says.
 Instead, use non-sedating ones or try a saline rinse to wash allergens out of your nose.